hungngodev/VectorDBBench/README.md

 ### Kubernetes benchmark quick start

 To benchmark Milvus, Qdrant, Weaviate, and Vald inside a Kubernetes cluster, use the new Vald adapter (`vectordbbench Vald`) together with the sample configuration at `vectordb_bench/config-files/k8s_local_fourdb.yml`.
 That config runs the built-in `Performance768D1M` case (Cohere dataset, 1M vectors @ 768 dim) for every backend.
-Helm installation commands, benchmark pod YAML, and best practices are documented in [docs/k8s_vald_benchmark.md](docs/k8s_vald_benchmark.md).
+Pre-download the dataset once with `./prepare_datasets.sh [target_dir]` to pin it to durable storage, then follow the Helm/pod workflow documented in [docs/k8s_vald_benchmark.md](docs/k8s_vald_benchmark.md).

 ## How does it work?
 ### Result Page